polyipseity/information/special/academia/HKUST/TEMG 3950/outline.md

 - cause mapping process ::: define the issue by its impact to business goals, visualize the problem, and prevent or mitigate negative impacts
 - cause mapping notation (at least for this course)
   - cause mapping + MECE dimensions ::: Choose a MECE framework.
 For one of the causes, split the further causes by MECE dimensions.
 Label the further causes by their corresponding dimensions.
 Explain why, if some dimensions are irrelevant and thus has no further causes.
-  - cause mapping arrow direction ::: cause to effect
+  - cause mapping § arrow direction ::: cause to effect
-  - cause mapping evidences ::: below the cause, pink background
+  - cause mapping § evidences ::: below the cause, pink background
-  - cause mapping operators ::: AND, OR
+  - cause mapping § operators ::: AND, OR
-  - cause mapping solutions ::: above the cause, green background
+  - cause mapping § solutions ::: above the cause, green background
-  - cause mapping symptom ::: red background
+  - cause mapping § symptom ::: red background
 - [5-step persuasive selling](../../../5-step%20persuasive%20selling.md)
   - [§ format](../../../5-step%20persuasive%20selling.md#format)
 - more trees (for TEMG 4950) ::: issue tree and hypothesis tree
-- cause mapping extension ::: facts table, solutions table
+- cause mapping extensions ::: facts table, solutions table
   - facts table ::: what, when, where, impact
   - solutions table ::: no., cause, solution; optionally, time, persons responsible, budget
-- interview note-taking technique using 1 sheet of A4 paper ::: facts, key question (no s), analysis
+- interview note-taking technique using 1 sheet of A4 paper ::: facts, key question (only 1), analysis
-  - interview note layout ::: split the paper into 2, the left side is thinner and holds the facts and key question and the right side is the analysis
+  - interview note § layout ::: split the paper into 2, the left side is thinner and holds the facts and key question, and the right side is the analysis
-  - interview note analysis ::: use a MECE framework suitable for the case in the interview
+  - interview note § analysis ::: use a MECE framework suitable for the case in the interview
-  - interview note facts ::: do not be afraid to ask probing questions, probe for the real question, quantify, summarize, verify
+  - interview note § facts ::: do not be afraid to ask probing questions, probe for the real question, quantify, summarize, verify
 - [assignment W11](assignment%20W11/)

 ## week 12 lecture